Behind the Green Door

-Behind the Green Door is a 1972 American feature-length pornographic film, widely considered one of the genre's "classic" pictures and one of the films that ushered in The Golden Age of Porn (1969–1984).
-Featuring Marilyn Chambers, who became a mainstream celebrity, it was one of the first hardcore films widely released in the United States and the first feature-length film directed by the Mitchell brothers.
-It was adapted from an anonymous short story of the same title, which was circulated by means of numerous carbon copies.
-The story's title makes reference to the 1956 hit song "Green Door", whose lyrics describe being denied entry to a raucous nightclub with a green door.
-Though she plays the film's central character, Chambers does not have a single word of dialogue in the entire film.
-The film is possibly the first U.S. feature-length heterosexual hardcore film to include an interracial sex scene.
+Behind the Green Door is a 1972 American pornographic film, widely considered one of the genre's "classic" pictures and one of the films that ushered in the Golden Age of Porn (1969–1984).
+Featuring Marilyn Chambers, who became a mainstream celebrity, it was one of the first hardcore films widely released in the United States and the feature-length directorial debut of the Mitchell brothers.

+Behind the Green Door was adapted from an anonymous short story of the same title, which was circulated by means of numerous carbon copies.
+The story's title references the 1956 hit song "Green Door", whose lyrics describe being denied entry to a raucous nightclub with a green door.
+Though she plays the central character, Chambers does not have a single word of dialogue.
+The film is possibly the first feature-length American heterosexual hardcore feature to include an interracial sex scene.

 Plot

+The manager of a diner asks two of his regular customers to tell him a supposedly true story that they had previously mentioned to him, involving a "green door".
+The rest of the movie appears to be a dramatization of the story's events, although no off-screen narration is heard.

-A wealthy San Francisco socialite, Gloria Saunders (Chambers), is taken against her will to an elite North Beach sex club and loved "as she's never been loved before".
-There she engages in sex with a group of six women, all dressed in black, after being brought out wearing a white dress on stage through the green door.
+After arriving at a North Beach hotel for an apparent vacation, a wealthy San Francisco socialite, Gloria Saunders (Chambers), is taken against her will to an elite sex club and loved "as she's never been loved before".
+She engages in sexual activity with a group of six women, all dressed in black, after being brought out wearing a white dress on stage through the green door.

-The silent, largely masked audience become increasingly aroused as her white dress is removed and she is stroked, kissed and given cunnilingus by the women.
+The silent, largely masked audience become increasingly aroused as her white dress is removed and she is stroked, kissed and receives cunnilingus by the women.
 Her first heterosexual sex is with the African-American boxer Johnnie Keyes, accompanied by a funk soundtrack.
-Over 45 minutes, he gives her more cunnilingus and then they have sexual intercourse, while Gloria continues to be stroked by the other women.
-When she has an orgasm, the sex stops and he is not shown to ejaculate.
+He gives her more cunnilingus, and then they have sexual intercourse, while Gloria continues to be stroked by the other women.
+When she has an orgasm, the sex stops, and he is not shown to ejaculate.

-Gloria then mounts a trapeze contraption suspended from the ceiling and then engages in vaginal intercourse with one man as she performs oral sex on another and masturbates two others.
+Gloria then mounts a trapeze contraption suspended from the ceiling and then engages in vaginal intercourse with one man as she performs oral sex on another and manual sex on two others.
 The audience become further aroused and begin having sex with each other in what becomes an orgy.
 In a psychedelic key sequence, an ejaculation is shown with semen flying through the air for almost seven minutes.
 The film features several multicolored, optically printed, slow-motion close-ups of money shots.
 This is the only ejaculation sequence in the film.
-The narrator then runs from the audience onto the stage and carries Gloria off through the green door.
+The narrator then runs from the audience, onto the stage, and carries Gloria off, through the green door.
 The film ends with him and Gloria making love alone.